 * To avoid paying the online processing fee, print out the membership form and send in your payment in a sealed envelope.

 We are looking for volunteers to join our team and have a few open positions!
 These are important positions, some of which can be done from the comfort of your own home!
 We are looking to have these positions filled as soon as possible, and any training you would need is available.
-Open positions: Wolf Tracks Newsletter Publisher and Staff Appreciation Lunch Committee Member.
+Open positions: Staff Appreciation Lunch Committee Member.

-If you are interested in any of these positions, please reach out to Lisa Mills at JHSPTSAPresident@gmail.com who looks forward to meeting up with you to share the responsibilities of each position and answer any of your questions.
+If you are interested in this position, please reach out to Lisa Mills, who looks forward to meeting up with you to share the responsibilities of the position and answer any of your questions.
 Thank you!

 Staff Appreciation Committee Member: This position involves planning, providing food for, and assisting at staff lunches.
 Click here for more details about this fun committee!

 Avid Facilitator/Tutor Jackson High School has a wonderful opportunity to work with some of our great students and really make a difference.
 The AVID Program teachers are interested in having volunteers assist with the AVID tutorial on Tuesday and Thursday mornings.
 Training will be provided.
 See more information here.
 Questions can be directed to Assistant Principal Michelle Renee or AVID teacher Gail Walters.